edsilv/protractor-cucumber/README.md

 `npm install`

-on windows cd into `node_modules/grunt-protractor-runner` and run `npm install` to install protractor.
+on windows cd into `./node_modules/grunt-protractor-runner` and run `npm install` to install protractor.

-then cd into `node_modules/grunt-protractor-runner/node_modules/protractor/bin` and run `node webdriver-manager update` to install selenium and chromedriver.
+then cd into `./node_modules/grunt-protractor-runner/node_modules/protractor/bin` and run `node webdriver-manager update` to install selenium and chromedriver.

-`node ./node_modules/grunt-protractor-runner/node_modules/protractor/bin/webdriver-manager update`
+run:

 `grunt test`

+to launch protractor.